kt-krutarthtrivedi/Robust-Trajectory-Tracking-for-Quadcopter-UAVs/README.md

-# Robust Trajectory Tracking for Quadrotor UAVs
+# Robust Trajectory Tracking for Quadcopter UAVs

 The objective of this project is to develop a robust control scheme to enable a quadrotor to track desired trajectories in the presence of external disturbances.The control design is tested on the Crazyflie 2.0 platform.
 Crazyflie is a quadrotor